How EMSA Works

-The medical director.
-An independent medical director provides medical oversight of the private ambulance company selected by the Authority and first responders (firefighters assisting in patient assessment and stabilization).
-The medical director conducts routine audits and testing of all medics practicing in the system, writes seamless protocols to ensure the continuity of care between first responders and transport medics, researches new treatment modalities and evaluates complaints.
+An independent Medical Director provides medical oversight of the private ambulance company selected by the Authority and first responders (firefighters assisting in patient assessment and stabilization).
+The Medical Director conducts routine audits and testing of all medics practicing in the system, writes seamless protocols to ensure the continuity of care between first responders and transport medics, researches new treatment modalities and evaluates complaints.

-The contracted provider.
 EMSA contracts with American Medical Response (AMR) to provide advanced life support ambulance service and operational support.
-AMR is contractually obligated and fully committed to meeting response times and other standards of care set by the Authority and the medical director.
+AMR is contractually obligated and fully committed to meeting response time standards and other standards of care set by the Authority and the medical director.

 AMR is the nation’s leading ambulance service provider, with operations in more than 2,000 communities across 40 states.
 A pioneer in the emergency medical services sector, AMR is known for implementing and providing the industry’s best practices.